Allergy: Poison Ivy, Oak, and Sumac (cont.)

 - A rash on the mouth, genitals, or around the eyes

 - An area of the rash that becomes infected or drains pus

 - A great deal of swelling

-- If you have swelling of the face and throat or difficulty breathing, feel dizzy or faint, or lose consciousness, you may be having an anaphylactic reaction.
+- If someone has swelling of the face and throat or difficulty breathing, feels dizzy or faint, or loses consciousness, he or she may be having an anaphylactic reaction.

-- If you have any of these symptoms, go immediately to a hospital emergency department.
+- If someone has any of these symptoms, go immediately to a hospital emergency department.

-- Do not attempt to drive yourself; if no one is available to drive you immediately, call 911 for emergency medical treatment.
+- Do not attempt to drive; call 911 for emergency medical treatment.